ServeurpersoCom/s2s.cpp/README.md

 speech synthesis in one binary, driving any OpenAI compatible chat completions endpoint.
 Runs on CUDA, Vulkan, SYCL, Metal and CPU.

+## Why

+Speech to speech models are still few, hard to predict on tasks a text model already does well, and far from any common standard.
+Above all they are not smart enough yet: you cannot philosophize with them, talk through a technical problem, turn on reasoning at the one moment it is worth the wait, or send them into an agentic loop that reads source code and comes back with the answer while your hands stay free.

+s2s.cpp takes the other road: keep the model and the setup that already work, and add the voice.
+Listening, turn taking, echo cancellation and speech live here; intelligence stays with your llama.cpp server at home, or any other OpenAI compatible endpoint, local or in the cloud.
+Each side does what it does best, and each can be swapped without touching the other.

+The voice reaches your users on your own web page: `s2s.js` drops onto any page, with the settings you tuned in the playground.
+Everything runs on one machine, and for the best latency the two sides can also run on separate ones: the whole voice fits on a small dedicated GPU, about 5 GB of VRAM at Q8_0 and less with smaller quants, while llama.cpp keeps its big one for the model.

 ## Features

 - Full duplex: talk over it at any time, it stops at once and remembers